Emancipation Memorial: Other versions

-In 1879, Moses Kimball, for whom Ball had once worked for at the Boston Museum, donated a copy of the statue to Boston.
+In 1879, Moses Kimball, for whom Ball had once worked at the Boston Museum, donated a copy of the statue to Boston.
 It was located in Park Square.
 In July 2020, the Boston Art Commission voted to remove the statue after conducting a public debate on the statue's meaning.
-The statue made many feel uncomfortable, and many felt it lacked a proper narrative for the trauma it represents.
-The future state of this statue has not been decided, but it was removed from the Boston park on December 29, 2020.
+The statue made many feel uncomfortable; many felt it lacked a proper narrative for the trauma it represents.
+The future state of this statue has not been decided.
+Still, it was removed from the Boston park on December 29, 2020.

-Architect Edward Francis Searles purchased an early small demonstration version from Ball and brought it to Methuen, Massachusetts, where it rests in the Town Hall atrium.
+Architect Edward Francis Searles purchased an early miniature demonstration version from Ball and brought it to Methuen, Massachusetts, where it rests in the Town Hall atrium.

 The Chazen Museum of Art, located on the campus of the University of Wisconsin-Madison, was gifted a version of the statue in white marble by Dr. Warren E. Gilson in 1976.

+There were plans in 1879 to commission a duplicate for East Dedham Square in Dedham, Massachusetts, but those plans did not come to fulfilment.